Kalhor-Lab/MARC1-Pipeline/README.md

   $ cd ../4-pair_filtering
   $ Rscript 200514_Final-filtering.R
   ```
 **Truncated barcodes** In some experiments, some errors in IDs cannot be resolved by automatic filtering and need to be manually accounted for (orphan barcodes).
 Running "/4-pair_filtering/200514_Final-Filtering.R" will print such IDs in stdout.
-If you can identify the parents of the orphan barcodes, populate these vectors with pairs of orphan barcodes and their real parent barcode and run the code again.
+If you can identify the parents of the orphan barcodes, populate the following vectors (located at the top section of the code) with pairs of orphan barcodes and their real parent barcode and run the code again.
 ```
 trunc_barcodes      <- c()          # trunc_barcodes <- c('[orphan_barcode_1]', '[orphan_barcode_2]', ...)
 trunc_barcodes_refs <- c()          # trunc_barcodes_refs <- c('[parental_barcode_for_orphan_barcode_1]', '[parental_barcode_for_orphan_barcode_2]', ...)